Undergraduate Research and Creative Academic Year Grants

 Grant recipients whose projects involve human subjects, animals, or international travel must also receive approval from the Institutional Review Board, Institutional Animal Care and Use Committee, or Center for Global Education, respectively, before funds will be dispersed.

-Students who wish to be considered for undergraduate research grant support must complete the Undergraduate Research Small Grants Program online form.
+Students who wish to be considered for undergraduate research grant support must complete the Undergraduate Research Grants Academic Year Program online form.
 Paper applications will not be accepted.
-Budget permitting, there will be three rounds of funding for projects occurring in the 2019-20 academic year.

 Application Review and Notification

-Completed applications will be reviewed by members of the Undergraduate Research Committee and notification of the committee’s decision will normally follow within two weeks of the respective deadline.
+Completed applications will be reviewed by members of the Undergraduate Research Committee and notification of the committee’s decision will normally follow by the end of each month.
 Individual and group applications will be reviewed together.
 Among other things, the Committee will review:

 - The extent to which is the application is complete, clear, and convincing.